AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

         ```

     !!!
 Note
-        If you have built an image before, don't forget to remove the `build` directory before the next compilation.
+        If you have built an image before, don't forget to remove the `build` directory before the next compilation:
         ```
             rm -rf build
         ```

-0. Convert the image to the hex format
+0. Convert the image to the `hex` format:
 ```
     arm-none-eabi-objcopy -O ihex build/bin/ot-rcp build/bin/ot-rcp.hex
 ```

-0. Flash the RCP
+0. Flash the RCP:

     === "**nRF52840-DK**"
         ```